tdwg/website/content/pages/standards/dwc/index.md

 : [Biodiversity Information Standards (TDWG)](https://www.tdwg.org/)

 Status
-: Current Standard
+: Current standard

 Ratified
 : 2009-10-09

 Abstract
-: The Darwin Core is a set of terms and definitions that facilitate the exchange of information about the geographic occurrence of organisms and the physical existence of biotic specimens in collections.
-Extensions to the Darwin Core provide a mechanism to share additional information, which may be discipline-specific, or beyond the commonly agreed upon scope of the Darwin Core itself.
-The Darwin Core and its extensions are primarily focused on intended semantics (definitions) and impose relatively few constraints on format or encoding.
-This makes the standard maximally useful in data publishing (reduces barriers), and enables the standard to support pipelines and other tools that can incrementally improve data quality.
+: Darwin Core is a standard maintained by the Darwin Core maintenance group.
+It includes a glossary of terms (in other contexts these might be called properties, elements, fields, columns, attributes, or concepts) intended to **facilitate the sharing of information about biological diversity** by providing identifiers, labels, and definitions.
+Darwin Core is primarily based on taxa, their occurrence in nature as documented by observations, specimens, samples, and related information.

 Preferred citation
 : > Darwin Core Task Group (2009) Darwin Core (G. Kampmeier, review manager).
-Biodiversity Information Standards (TDWG). <http://www.tdwg.org/standards/450>
+Biodiversity Information Standards (TDWG) <http://www.tdwg.org/standards/450>

 ## Parts of the standard